Reason: Reason versus emotion or passion

-Rousseau first proposed, in his second Discourse, that reason and political life is not natural and possibly harmful to mankind.
+Rousseau first proposed, in his second Discourse, that reason and political life is not natural and is possibly harmful to mankind.
 He asked what really can be said about what is natural to mankind.
 What, other than reason and civil society, "best suits his constitution"?
 Rousseau saw "two principles prior to reason" in human nature.
 First we hold an intense interest in our own well-being.
 Secondly we object to the suffering or death of any sentient being, especially one like ourselves.
 These two passions lead us to desire more than we could achieve.
 We become dependent upon each other, and on relationships of authority and obedience.
 This effectively puts the human race into slavery.
 Rousseau says that he almost dares to assert that nature does not destine men to be healthy.
 According to Richard Velkley, "Rousseau outlines certain programs of rational self-correction, most notably the political legislation of the Contrat Social and the moral education in Émile.
 All the same, Rousseau understands such corrections to be only ameliorations of an essentially unsatisfactory condition, that of socially and intellectually corrupted humanity."

 This quandary presented by Rousseau led to Kant's new way of justifying reason as freedom to create good and evil.
 These therefore are not to be blamed on nature or God.
 In various ways, German Idealism after Kant, and major later figures such Nietzsche, Bergson, Husserl, Scheler, and Heidegger, remain preoccupied with problems coming from the metaphysical demands or urges of reason.
-The influence of Rousseau and these later writers is also large upon art and politics.
+Rousseau and these later writers also exerted a large influence on art and politics.
 Many writers (such as Nikos Kazantzakis) extol passion and disparage reason.
 In politics modern nationalism comes from Rousseau's argument that rationalist cosmopolitanism brings man ever further from his natural state.

-Another view on reason and emotion was proposed in the 1994 book titled Descartes' Error by Antonio Damasio.
-In it, Damasio presents the "Somatic Marker Hypothesis" which states that emotions guide behavior and decision-making.
+In Descartes' Error, Antonio Damasio presents the "Somatic Marker Hypothesis" which states that emotions guide behavior and decision-making.
 Damasio argues that these somatic markers (known collectively as "gut feelings") are "intuitive signals" that direct our decision making processes in a certain way that cannot be solved with rationality alone.
 Damasio further argues that rationality requires emotional input in order to function.